Got a question you don’t see in this list? Contact– firstname.lastname@example.org

 What is housing like?

 We are in dorm style rooms.
 Each room can hold 2-3 campers.
-We will assign rooms grouped together.
+We will assign rooms grouped together by parish.
 It is up to the group leader to assign youth to those rooms.
 Down the hall are the showers and bathrooms.
 We have separate buildings for males and females.

 I have food allergies, can you accommodate these?